Updated: 12/04/19 | December 4th, 2019

 What did you do to save up for your trip?

 Both of us finished college and started working immediately.
-I worked seven years and Ishwinder worked about six years before we decided to quit.
-The major chunk of our saving was from the 2 years we worked in London.
+I worked seven years, and Ishwinder worked about six years before we decided to quit.
+The major chunk of our saving was from the two years we worked in London.

 How do you stick to a budget when you travel?

 Since we have been traveling around in Southeast Asia, India, Nepal, and Bhutan, we have not had to watch our budget that much.
 The only rule with us is “don’t splurge.”